-He tells us that access to the gorges has been closed due to the heavy rains in the mountains which have flooded the roads and made them impassable.
+Our host tells us that access to the gorges has been closed due to the heavy rains in the mountains which have flooded the roads and made them impassable.
 My mood keeps sinking.

 When we have finished eating and our hosts join us to chat, they explain that the bird has been coming for a very long time and occasionally flies through the rest of the house.
 And of course he always gets something.